busykai/how-to-clear/04-mixing.md

 of Clear Linux OS to demonstrate how this works.

 ```
-~/mix $ mixer init --local-rpms
+~/mix $ mixer init
 ```

 * `init` tells mixer to create the needed configuration files and folders in the workspace

-* `--local-rpms` tells mixer to create folders where we can later add our own custom RPM files
+Mixer will also create folders where we can later add our own custom RPM files.

 ## builder.conf